sbenstewart/text-to-brainfuck/README.md

 ## How this ?

-The frustrated Ben Stewart being a bit familiar with HTML, just plapyed around with the same to implememnt it.
+The frustrated Ben Stewart being a bit familiar with HTML, just played around with the same to implememnt it.

 The tech stuff used are as follows: